 - More than two-thirds of state legislative chambers give no additional compensation to committee chairs whatsoever.

 - Eight of Illinois’ legislative committees have not even held a meeting in 2016, as of Nov.
 10, 2016.

-The problem: Madigan has the power to substitute committee members at will to ensure he gets the votes he wants and to protect committee members from taking votes that are unpopular in their districts.
+The problem: The House speaker has the power to substitute committee members at will to ensure he or she gets gets the desired votes and to protect committee members from taking votes that are unpopular in their districts.